Human sexual activity: Self-determination theory

 Research has found that people also engage in sexual activity for reasons associated with self-determination theory.
 The self-determination theory can be applied to a sexual relationship when the participants have positive feelings associated with the relationship, not from the social pressures of their partner, but intrinsically motivated to engage in intercourse on their own accord.
 These participants do not feel guilty or coerced into the partnership.
 Researchers have proposed the model of self-determined sexual motivation.
 The purpose of this model is to connect self-determination and sexual motivation.
 This model has helped to explain how people are sexually motivated when involved in self-determined dating relationships.
 This model also links the positive outcomes, (satisfying the need for autonomy, competence, and relatedness) gained from sexual motivations.

 According to the completed research associated with this model, it was found that people of both sexes who engaged in sexual activity for self-determined motivation had more positive psychological well-being.
 While engaging in sexual activity for self-determined reasons, the participants also had a higher need for fulfillment.
 When this need was satisfied, they felt better about themselves.
 This was correlated with greater closeness to their partner and higher overall satisfaction in their relationship.
 Though both sexes engaged in sexual activity for self-determined reasons, there were some differences found between males and females.
 It was concluded that females had more motivation than males to engage in sexual activity for self-determined reasons.
 Females also had higher satisfaction and relationship quality than males did from the sexual activity.
 Overall, research concluded that psychological well-being, sexual motivation, and sexual satisfaction were all positively correlated when dating couples partook in sexual activity for self-determined reasons.

 Frequency

 The frequency of sexual activity might range from zero to 15 or 20 times a week.
+A percentage of the population are sexually abstinent.
 Frequency of intercourse tends to decline with age.
 Some post-menopausal women experience decline in frequency of sexual intercourse, while others do not.
 According to the Kinsey Institute, the average frequency of sexual intercourse in the US for individuals with partners is 112 times per year (age 18–29), 86 times per year (age 30–39), and 69 times per year (age 40–49).
 The rate of sexual activity has been declining in the 21st century, a phenomenon that has been described as a sex recession.